apache/spark/docs/running-on-yarn.md

   <td>(none)</td>
   <td>
     Comma separated list of archives to be extracted into the working directory of each executor.
-    This can be set through <code>--archives</code> command line option.
   </td>
 </tr>
 <tr>